djangocon/2024.djangocon.us/src/_content/posts/announcing-lineup.md

 ## Tutorials (Sunday, September 22)

-_Tutorials will only be available online due to venue availabilty limitations._
+_Tutorials will be in person this year._

 -   Speaker Name ([mastodon](https://mastodon.online/ID_HERE)) - Tutorial title